bcooperstl/advent-of-code-2020/documentation/day17_part1.md

 I will create a simple cell struct.
 It will have 4 values - current_state, current_num_neighbors_active, prev_state, and prev_num_neighbors_active.

+*A next_state variable was added during development to hold the next state after the rules have been run but before applying it to the current state.
+This was needed to detect when to resize*

 There will be a space class that will contain a 3-D array of these cell structs.
 For ease in display, it will be cells[z][y][x].
 With the given 2-D plane of size *m* x *n*, and the need to provide the 1 cell border, the initial size of this will be `x=m+2`, `y=n+2`, `z=3`.
 The class will contain the following methods: